 There’s no one ‘true’ path that can lead you to filmmaking success, but there are certainly a lot of best practices that can make the road a lot less bumpy.

 If you’re at the beginning of what might feel like an impossible journey, don’t be daunted.
 Plenty of budding filmmakers have stood in the exact same place and gone on to great heights.
-Here’s five good rules of thumb that will get you on your way.
+Here’s five good rules of thumb to help you become a filmmaker.

 1. Don’t Go It Alone